davesnowdon/nao-datasets/README.md

 the code uses only standard python libraries.

 Each data set contains the following:
+* A README file explaining what the data is
 * For each snapshot (approximately once per second) a JPG image taken from NAO's camera and a JSON file containing sensor data.
 Each file has a common prefix and an index value that indicates its place in the sequence.
 * Each JSON file contains a timestamp, left & right sonar values and the position of the robot in world coordinates (as reported by NAOqi).
-* A video file showing NAO moving about the space -  this is not intended for automated analysis but as an aid to understanding the data.
+* A video file (or link to one) showing NAO moving about the space - this is not intended for automated analysis but as an aid to understanding the data.
+It is recommended that new datasets don't include the actual video file but instead have a README that contains a link to the file hosted on a service such as youtube or vimeo.

 If you have data sets that you would like to contribute please do one of the following:
 * Fork the project on github and send me a pull request